 Shops with large product directories, restaurants with online ordering systems and WooCommerce wholesale stores are just some of the cases where this WooCommerce order plugin can help.
 By optimizing product layout, you’ll provide a quicker, more logical, and user-friendly shopping experience for customers.
 These improvements can significantly increase conversions and profit.

 In this step-by-step guide, you’ll learn how to do just that.
-You’ll create a searchable, sortable order form in minutes using the WooCommerce order form plugin, WooCommerce Product Table – making this plugin one of the fastest and easiest ways to boost online sales.
+You’ll create a searchable, sortable order form in minutes using the WooCommerce order form plugin, WooCommerce Product Table – making this order form plugin one of the fastest and easiest ways to boost online sales.

 WooCommerce powers around 40% of all eCommerce stores, and a staggering 94% of the eCommerce stores built on WordPress.
 So if you already run an online store on WordPress, chances are you use WooCommerce.

 The single biggest goal for every eCommerce store owner is to increase sales.
-This means making the ordering process as user friendly for your customers as possible.
+This means making the ordering process as user-friendly for your customers as possible.
 But, too often, stores unknowingly place barriers in the way of customers buying.

 Take the default WooCommerce layout: this only allows customers to view a small number of products at once.
 Typically, a WooCommerce store will have a grid layout with just three or four products per row: